-I can’t remember precisely my first visit to Slovakia’s High Tatras, but I do remember that the first time I ever laid eyes on this narrow range of giant peaks I was smitten.
-I guess that must have been in February 1991, when I was working on my first-ever guidebook project, one that my girlfriend at the time, Delia, had managed to snag in the travel-writing euphoria that erupted after the fall of communism in 1989.
+I can’t remember my first visit to Slovakia’s High Tatras, but I do remember the first time I ever laid eyes on this narrow range of giant peaks I was charmed.
+I guess that must have been February 1991, when I was working on my first-ever guidebook project, one that my girlfriend at the time, Delia, had managed to snag in the travel-writing euphoria that erupted after the fall of communism in 1989.

-Delia and I were both living in Vienna at the time, so the project would certainly be manageable from the travel perspective.
-She enthusiastically said yes, and I simply went along for the ride.
-In February 1991, we rented a car and drove the length and breadth of Czechoslovakia—which back then was a rather long country—during the coldest winter I think I’ve ever spent in this country.
+Delia and I were both living in Vienna at the time, so the project would be manageable from the travel perspective.
+She enthusiastically said yes, and I went along for the ride.
+In February 1991, we rented a car and drove the length and breadth of Czechoslovakia—back then a rather long country—during the coldest winter I’ve ever spent in this country.

 We ended up driving from Cheb in the far west of Czechoslovakia all the way to Košice in the east, and everywhere in between, but when we eventually rolled up to the snow-buried High Tatras, and our room in the haunted-looking, fin-de-siècle, Alpine-baroque Grandhotel Praha (see photo), we knew we’d found something special.
-The hotel’s worn interiors, frayed carpets and chipped plasterwork—the effects of years of communist-era neglect—couldn’t hide the illustrious ballrooms, balustrades and chandeliers.
+The hotel’s worn interiors, frayed carpets and chipped plasterwork—the effects of years of communist-era neglect—couldn’t hide the illustrious ballrooms, balustrades and chandeliers (channelling my best Patrick Leigh Fermor here).
 From that point on, I’ve only ever been able to see the High Tatras through a pair of sepia-toned, Wes-Anderson-Grand-Budapest-Hotel-style goggles.

 All three resorts and the railway were built up in the 19th and early-20th centuries, when the High Tatras were part of Hungary and the greater Austro-Hungarian Empire.
-In the decades well before the advent of mass tourism, summering in the mountains enjoyed a lengthy vogue among the empire’s moneyed classes, and the opulent hotels (in addition to the Grandhotel Praha stands another Wes-Anderson-worthy pile, the Grand Hotel Starý Smokovec) were designed to cater to demanding tastes.
+In the decades well before the advent of mass tourism, summering in the mountains enjoyed a lengthy vogue among the Empire’s well-to-do, and the opulent hotels were designed to cater to demanding tastes.

-During the communist period (1948-89), those lavish High Tatra hotels -- with their hard-to-hide bourgeois origins -- suffered, but somehow still managed to survive.
-Those old moneyed classes, by then, were long gone, and Czechoslovakia’s communist regime -- like governments throughout the Soviet-occupied Eastern bloc -- attempted to transform their formerly upper-class resorts into more worker-friendly mass-market destinations and places to recuperate.
+During the communist period (1948-89), those lavish High Tatra hotels -- with their hard-to-hide bourgeois origins -- suffered greatly but managed to survive.
+Those old moneyed classes, by then, were long gone, and Czechoslovakia’s communist regime -- like governments throughout the Soviet-occupied Eastern bloc -- attempted to transform these formerly upper-class resorts into more worker-friendly, mass-market places to recuperate.

 Alongside the older, more-luxurious hotels, which were generally starved of investment, the communists added dozens of drab, utilitarian-looking hotels, dormitories and sanatoriums to accommodate the crowds.
-And that’s pretty much the way things stood when we rode into town in early 1991.
+And that’s pretty much the way things stood when Delia and I rode into town in February 1991.

-I returned to the High Tatras several times in the early 1990s, after moving from Vienna to Prague and starting a new job as an editor with a fledging English-language newspaper, “The Prague Post.”
-In 1992, I traveled at least twice to the mountains with another girlfriend, Jenny (I’ve posted a couple pictures here below).
+I returned to the High Tatras several times in the early '90s, after moving from Vienna to Prague and starting a new job as an editor with a fledging English-language newspaper, “The Prague Post.”
+In 1992, I traveled at least twice to the mountains with my friend, Jenny (I’ve posted a couple pictures here below).
 As I remember, she was not an especially enthusiastic hiker back then.
 We’d cheat a little by riding a funicular up the mountain and then walking out along the pretty “Magistrale” trail that skirts the peaks at an elevation of about 1,300m.
-I wrote up an account of one of those trips for The Prague Post’s travel section, which they published in December 1992 under the title: “No Neon, Just Mountains” (which I’m going to borrow for the title of this post too).
+I wrote up an account of one of those trips for The Prague Post’s travel section, which they published in December 1992 under the title: “No Neon, Just Mountains” (which I’ve borrowed for the title of this post as well).

-I still remember one of the saddest aspects of the break-up of Czechoslovakia in 1993 was the realization the split would put the High Tatras on the other side of the new Czech-Slovak border.
+I still remember one of the saddest aspects of the break-up of Czechoslovakia in 1993 was the realization the split would put the High Tatras on the other side of a new Czech-Slovak national border.

 I have lots of stories from the mountains, but one in particular stands out.
 For several years running, in the late ‘90s and early 2000s, I would travel to the High Tatras to celebrate my birthday, which falls in July.
 I’d drive or fly, and then book a room in one of those big, old, mansion-like hotels (by that time, I’d switched over almost entirely to the Grandhotel Starý Smokovec).

 Those birthdays all run together in my mind, but a trip I took in 1998 or ’99 made a special impression.
 For that journey, I decided to fly on Czechoslovak Airlines (ČSA) from Prague to the eastern Slovak city of Košice and then take an airline shuttle bus over to the Tatras, about 100 kms (6o miles) away.
-After checking in at the Grandhotel Starý Smokovec, I had some dinner and then walked over to a small dance club near the hotel to have a beer and listen to some music.
+After checking in at the Grandhotel Starý Smokovec, I ate dinner at the hotel and walked over to a small dance club nearby to have a beer and listen to some music.